samip5/JAMK-AADK/README.md

 commit and push it GitLab.

 Remember use Issues Board and drag/drop exercise issue to <b>In Review</b> section when you have completed your exercise project.
 This way teacher knows what exercises you have completed and teacher can start evaluation of your project.
+Remember do this every time when you are finished one of the exercises!
+This way teacher can start evaluation process immediately when you are working with other exercises.

 All the evaluation criterias can be found in Android Application Development web site.

 ## Exercises